griyakaryadigital/studio/README.md

 # studio
+Studio Web by griyakarya.my.id

+This repo is our collection projects
-Studio Web for Griya Karya Digital
+MIT License Copyright (c) Griya Karya Digital

+!!!WARNING!!!
+Not for Commercial Use